-- The number of sold North San Diego County SFD units increased 9.03 percent in April 2013 compared to March 2013.
-Year-over sold SFD units increased 8.91 percent compared to April 2012.
+- The number of sold North San Diego County SFD units decreased 5.76 percent in June 2013 compared to May 2013.
+Year-over sold SFD units decreased 0.88 percent compared to June 2012.

-• Median days-on-market for single-family detached homes sold in North County fell to 19 days in April 2013 compared to 26 days in March 2013.
+- Median days-on-market for single-family detached homes sold in North County increased to 19 days in June 2013 compared to 18 days in May 2013.

-• The HomeDex affordability percentage for all homes in North San Diego County decreased to 36 percent in April 2013, compared to 39 percent in March 2013.
+- The HomeDex affordability percentage for all homes in North San Diego County remained at 34 percent in June 2013.

 Information taken from HomeDex™ Copyright © 2012 by the North San Diego County Association of Realtors (NSDCAR).
 Used by permission.